MohamedRekaya/linked_list_lib/Readme.md

 }
 ```
 ## Test functions
-You can test all the library functions, by running the commnad `make run`, you need to have a GCC compiler
+You can test all the library functions, by running the commnad `make run`, you need to have a GCC compiler.

 ## Functions